 Submarine Dream.
 Lithographs and Letters.
 Edited by Brian Webb with an Introduction by Peyton Skipwith.

+Folio.
 First edition.
 An edition of 375 copies.
-This is 43/75 copies signed by Professor Eileen Hogan of Camberwell College of Arts with a folder of ten prints.
+This is 13/75 copies signed by Professor Eileen Hogan of Camberwell College of Arts with a folder of ten prints.
 Dark green leather spine.
-Boards reproducing a marbled paper designed by Tirzah Ravilious during the 1930s which is again used on the linen-covered portfolio and the menu which is loosely inserted.
+Boards reproducing a marbled paper designed by Tirzah Ravilious during the 1930s which is again used on the linen-covered portfolio.
 Stochastic screening was used for the lithographed reproductions.
-A fine copy.
+The portfolio is faded on the spine and part of the back.
+The book and prints are fine.

-Eric Ravilious was appointed a War Artist in February 1940.
+Eric Ravilious (1903-42) was appointed a War Artist in February 1940.
 In August that year he moved to HMS Dolphin, the submarine base in Gosport, Hampshire.
 He produced two series of five lithographs, the first set predominantly blue/yellow and the second blue/brown.
 No publisher in wartime was prepared to print them in book form and they were sold as extremely limited prints.
 This is the first publication as a book and this copy has the additional advantage of the full set of prints as individual duplicates.
-The menu included is for the Double Crown Club Dinner 342 on Tuesday 14th October 1997 at The Arts Club in Dover Street, London at which Brian Webb spoke about the publication of the book.
 Scarce.

 Author Ravilious, Eric